Stratio/crossdata/README.rst

 Getting started
 ===============
-In this `link <GettingStarted.rst>`_ you can follow an example of Crossdata with a Cassandra Connector as an access to a Cassandra datastore.
+In this `link <doc/src/site/sphinx/GettingStarted.rst>`_ you can follow an example of Crossdata with a Cassandra Connector as an access to a Cassandra datastore.